Windsor Safari Park: History

 Billy Smart Sr. bought the St.Leonard's Estate in the mid-1960s.
 After his death, the Royal Windsor Safari Park was founded in 1969 by his sons, the Smart brothers: Billy Smart Jr., David Smart and Ronald Smart.
 Built on St Leonards Hill in Windsor in Berkshire, England, the 144 acre St Leonards Estate included rolling parkland and the 110-room country house once owned by the American Horace Elgin Dodge Jr. (son of Horace Elgin Dodge of Dodge Motor Cars) and occupied by the Kennedy family during World War II, when Joseph P. Kennedy Sr. was the US ambassador to the UK.

 The Safari Park attracted up to 2.5 million visitors per annum, from when it opened.
 It grew significantly throughout the 1970s and 1980s and was eventually sold to Themes International in 1988.
-Drive-through natural roaming habitats were created for lions, tigers, cheetahs and baboons.
+Drive-through natural roaming habitats were created for lions, tigers, bears, cheetahs and baboons.
 A Serengeti zone was also added (featuring camels, llamas, giraffes, zebras and buffalo), an elephant enclosure, a hippo lake, and a monkey jungle.
 A key attraction was Seaworld, a dolphinarium complex with dolphins, an orca, penguins and sea lions performing acrobatic displays.
+Other attractions were the shooting gallery, elephant and turtle rides, education centre, Jeep rides, octopus and riverboat rides, chimpanzee house, road-train, African Arts Centre, and petting zoo.

 The first job of the financier Robert Hanson was in the 1970s as an assistant keeper of reptiles at the Safari Park.